google/triage-party/README.md

   --config ../../examples/minikube.yaml
 ```

 This will use minikube's configuration as a starting point.
 The first time you run Triage Party against a new repository, there will be a long delay as it will download and cache every issue and PR.
+This data will be cached for subsequent runs.

 ## Running in Docker